Tesla Roadster (second generation): Design

 The second-generation Tesla Roadster is a 2+2 coupé with a removable glass roof.
 It was designed by Franz von Holzhausen, Tesla's chief designer who has been responsible for most Tesla vehicles.
 The Roadster has a 2+2 seating arrangement, with smaller rear seats for two passengers.

 The Roadster has three electric motors: one in the front and two in the rear, allowing for all-wheel drive, and torque vectoring during cornering.
 The vehicle will have a 200 kWh battery, twice the capacity of the largest battery in an existing Tesla car (the Tesla Model S or Model X), and much larger than the 123 kWh battery of the Tesla Cybertruck.
 The Roadster will have a 620 mi range on a single charge at highway speeds.
 Tesla said the torque at the wheels was 10000 Nm.
-The rear wheels are larger than the front wheels.
+The car will include a steer-by-wire system similar to the Cybertruck.